paulmoonen/gameoflife/README.md

 Buttons:

-Next Generation:    show the next generation, a new pattern that descends from the current pattern
+Next Generation:    show the next generation, a new pattern that descends from the current one
 Clear:              make all cells 'dead'
 Invert:             make all 'dead' cells 'alive', and all 'alive' cells 'dead'
 Chessboard:         show the grid, with an alternating pattern of 'alive' and 'dead' cells